Skip to content

 • It provides flexibility and ease of deployment, as the solution can be added or removed from the network without affecting the primary data path.

-Despite the OOB deployment approach safety, it has some limitations:
+Despite the OOB deployment approach safety, it has some limitations.
+The table below details the limitations associated with various deployment options:

 Supported deployment options